sc-voice/sc-voice_net/content/study/keyboard.md

 <img src="img/tabs.png" class="ebt-image" alt="image of card tabs" style="width:400px; padding: 0.4em; border-radius: 0.2em;background: #cccccc;"/>
 </p>

 The tab that's currently in focus has a colored underline.
-When a Sutta card is in focus, a play module appears at the bottom of the screen.
+When a sutta card is in focus, a play module appears at the bottom of the screen.

 <p><img src="img/play.png" class="ebt-image" alt="screenshot of play module" style="width: 400px; padding: 0.4em; border-radius: 0.2em;background: #cccccc;"></p>